Introduction

 • In Section 6.1.1 regarding defenses to the LocalNet attack, with "Disable local traffic" we don't mean blocking traffic.
 We mean that traffic to local IP addresses should also be sent through the VPN tunnel.

 • In Section 5.4.2 regarding defenses to the LocalNet attack on iOS, before our disclosure only a few vendors used the includeAllNetworks and excludeLocalNetworks API parameters.
+During the disclosure we recommended usage of the includeAllNetworks parameter to prevent the attack.
 We remark that the parameter excludeLocalNetworks only has an effect when includeAllNetworks is to True.

 Tools